 • Routing features.

-So, though a traditional firewall is good in ensuring security, it is not sufficient.
-One has to rely on other security solutions like IPS, anti-malware products, content filtering packages, etc to ensure proper security.
+So, though a traditional firewall is good at ensuring security, it is not sufficient.
+One has to rely on other security solutions, such as IPS, anti-malware products, content filtering packages, etc., to ensure proper security.

 What is the NGFW or Next Generation Firewall?